Terms of reference

 A summary of the board's purpose and how it will work.

-The Firefighters’ Pension Scheme Advisory Board for Wales has been established under Regulations 10-13 of the Firefighters’ Pension Scheme (Wales) Regulations 2015.
+The Firefighters’ Pension Scheme Advisory Board for Wales has been established under Regulations 10 to 13 of the Firefighters’ Pension Scheme (Wales) Regulations 2015.

 The aims and objectives of the Firefighters’ Pension Scheme Advisory Board for Wales are to:

-- advise the Responsible Authority (Welsh Ministers), on the desirability of changes to the scheme and any connected scheme
+- advise the Welsh Ministers, on the desirability of changes to the 2015 firefighter pension scheme and any connected Scheme (connected schemes are the 1992 and 2007 firefighter pension schemes)

-- advise the Responsible Authority (Welsh Ministers) and Scheme Manager on any other matter it considers relevant to the effective and efficient operation of these schemes
+- advise the Welsh Ministers and Scheme Managers on any other matter it considers relevant to the effective and efficient operation of these schemes

 - advise the local pension boards on effective and efficient administration and management of the scheme, any connected scheme and any pension fund